JonathanWilbur/asn1.rs/nsap-address/README.md

 - [ ] Clean up hard-coded strings
 - [x] ~~Support standard macros~~ (Not clear how these actually work)
 - [x] `From` implementations
-- [ ] Support GOSIP NSAP addressing: https://medium.com/@jacstech/jacs-nsap-structure-8cb9a809228b
+- [ ] I think there are more X.519 formats
 - [ ] A lot more testing
   - [ ] `0xF` padding
 - [ ] Fuzz Testing